Germany's industrial base at risk if green energy shift fails

 "We have reached the limit of what we can ask of our economy," Gabriel said.

-"The energy transformation has the potential to be an economic success, but it can also cause a dramatic de-industrialization of our country."
+"The energy transformation has the potential to be an economic success, but it can also cause a dramatic de-industrialisation of our country."

 His comments are more strongly pro industry than either of his predecessors, conservative Environment Minister Peter Altmaier or Free Democrat Economy Minister Philipp Roesler who had joint responsibility for energy policy.